maco4457/PPL-Paper/presentation.md

     11

 #14.
 Another difference: Lua's metatables#
-Metatables can be associated with a table or other value, and facilitate "operator overloading", defining certain normally disallowed operations like dividing a table by another table
+Metatables can be associated with a table or other value, and one of their uses is to facilitate "operator overloading", defining certain normally disallowed operations like dividing a table by another table